Rabbit warren layout: Origins

 The rabbit warren was invented, or at least given its first UK prominence, by C. J. Freezer, long-term editor of Railway Modeller magazine.

 Rabbit warrens began their popularity in the mid-1960s, with the new H0e gauge narrow gauge models from Egger-bahn and later Jouef / Playcraft.
 These modelled the style of 600 mm Decauville or feldbahn types, although their scale gauge was closer to 750 mm gauge.
 Owing to the limitations of the model bodies and the mechanisms available, some oversizing of the frame spacing and gauge was needed.

 As these British layouts assumed the larger 00 scale of 4 mm to the foot (1:76.2), rather than H0's 1:87, the oversized locomotive bodies were now closer to scale size for the gauge.
 The coaching stock though had a 'miniature railway', rather than narrow-gauge, look to them, accentuated by the toast-rack designs of some open stock.

 Rabbit warrens were almost entirely H0e or 00-9.
 Their small dimensions and tight curves required a narrow gauge.
 Narrow gauge models with short wheelbases were needed to negotiate them.
 Larger motors than standard gauge models were needed to climb the spirals.

 Decauville railways were already noted for their tight radius curves and the 'train set' nature of their installation as panels.
 The models exploited this with the sharpest radii of curves.
 Egger-bahn offered a 6 inch minimum radius, in contrast to the usual 9 inch for the later 00-9 and N gauge model railways.
 Although 'serious' representational 00-9 modelling had been in the UK since the 1940s with P.D.
 Hancock's Craig & Mertonford Railway, these were the first commercial ready-to-run narrow gauge models available.
 Unlike the few scratch-built models with their generous hand-made wheelbase, the tiny, short 0-4-0 chassis from Egger-bahn could run reasonably well on the steep tight curves of the rabbit.

 Other makers, such as Minitrains also offered HOn30 models in US appearance, particularly a Baldwin 0-4-0ST.
 Being equally short, these too became popular for rabbits.

 A number of rabbit warrens continued through the 1970s.
 The Far Tottering and Oysterperch, modelled on Rowland Emett's Far Tottering and Oyster Creek Railway featured in Railway Modeller, as did a number of Santa-themed Christmas layouts.
+Meanderbahn, built in the 1980s by Jack Carter and still exhibited in 2024, packs 30 feet of running line into an Alpine theme across five levels.

 By the 1980s rabbit warrens had lost their popularity.
 00-9 had developed as a serious modelling scale and the diminutive models of the first generation were dismissed as toys; encouraged by their small H0 scale, and quality problems under their later manufacturers.
 When a rabbit warren, or its flatland cousin the pizza layout, is made today, it is in a knowing context as a deliberately retro- and ironic effort.